zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

     │                              generated with `pip freeze > requirements.txt`
     │
     |── sentiment_analysis.sh   <- The bash file to run the sentiment_analysis pipeline.
+    |── recommendation_system.sh   <- The bash file to run the recommendation_system pipeline.
     |
     ├── setup.py                <- makes project pip installable (pip install -e .) so src can be imported ├── src                     <- Source code for use in this project.